 How to move around in Cap Skirring and Basse-Casamance

 💡 Surfing in Casamance: If you plan to surf in Casamance, it's best to go only when there's a big swell.
 Switch around weeks, depending on the swell, to avoid finding tiny waves or a flat ocean.
 And if it's flat, no worries!
-You'll have plenty to do, and swimming in the warm ocean water during winter is a luxury.
+You'll have plenty to do, and swimming in the warm ocean during winter is a luxury.

 How to get to Cap Skirring from Dakar?